ysyk2021/the-art-of-leading-change-effective-strategies-for-leading-successful-change-initiatives-at-work/src/chapter-2-3.md

-# Assessing Your Personal Approach to Leading Change

 Leading change is a complex and challenging process that requires careful consideration and planning.
 As a leader, your personal approach to leading change plays a crucial role in determining the success of change initiatives within your organization.
 In this chapter, we will explore various aspects of assessing your personal approach to leading change and provide strategies for enhancing your effectiveness as a change leader.